 Here are a few things you can do to protect your deployment server:

 Make it accessible solely over HTTPs, require all users to be authenticated, ensure all actions are logged, and so on.
-If possible, don’t even allow the deployment server to be accessed over the public Internet: e.g., lock it down so you can only access it from your company’s offices or over a VPN connection.
-You’ll learn more about networking in Part 7 and security functionality such as HTTPS in Part 8.
+If possible, only allow the deployment servers to be accessed from your company’s offices or over a VPN connection, and not from the public Internet (you’ll learn more about networking in Part 7).

 Since deployment servers typically execute workflows and code in your version control system, if an attacker can slip malicious code into one of your repos, they can bypass most other protections.
 Therefore, it’s critical that you protect your VCS, as described in Section 4.1.5.5.